daelsepara/turbo-pascal-assembly/src/0580-CLEAR.md

 0591 C3            RET
 ```

-Return to calling program.
-This is a near return, implying that it is called from system library.
+Return to caller.
+This is a near return, i.e. it is called from within the System Library

 Go back to: [System Library](SYSTEM.md) or [Table of Contents](README.md)